 Our supporters, donors and volunteers are our greatest asset.
-These achievements would not be possible without the amazing support of our donors, those who provide us with pro bono services and those who have given their time volunteering in a range of capacities.
+Our achievements would not be possible without the amazing support of our donors, those who provide us with pro bono services and those who have given their time volunteering in a range of capacities.

-The year ahead is promising with further development of our programs and new opportunities for our supporters to see the work that has been achieved.
+The year ahead will come with further uncertainty, but we are in an excellent position to continue to make a real difference in Nepal.
 We look forward to continuing to share our journey with you as we work alongside remote communities in Nepal to Reach Higher.